-The news of the arrival of these caravels provoked in Lisbon and in whole Spain [!] great festivities, in sharp contrast, in Venice, it spread greatest melancholia and worry.
-Many thought that the city of Venice was ruined by this [new] route [to India], since it will lose the commerce of the species and maritime travels, which feed and support the Venetian republic.
+The news of the arrival of these caravels provoked in Lisbon and throughout Spain [!] great festivities; in sharp contrast, in Venice, it spread the greatest melancholy and worry.
+Many thought that the city of Venice was ruined by this [new] route [to India] since it would now lose the commerce of the spices and maritime travel, which feed and support the Venetian republic.

 Jews and the Portuguese-Indian Empire

-The year 1503 was not only a crucial year in the shift of the commercial and strategical balance between Lisbon and Venice.
-The Portuguese were building their successful maritime expeditions to India into an imperial grip on the shores of Africa, India and Brazil, whereas Venice was forced to reach a compromise with the Ottomans and was losing much of his commercial ties with Cairo.
-In his messianic writings written in the late 1490’s, Abravanel calculated that the year 1503 would be the starting year of the redemption and the apocalyptic war of Edom and Ishmael.
-In contrast with the imagined apocalyptic clash, the year 1503 was the year during which the sixty-six-year-old Abravanel and his second son Don Joseph settled in Venice.
+The year 1503 was not only crucial in terms of the shift of the commercial and strategic balance between Lisbon and Venice.
+The Portuguese were busy translating their successful maritime expeditions to India into imperial control over the shores of Africa, India, and Brazil; Venice, by contrast, was forced to reach a compromise with the Ottomans and had lost many of its commercial ties with Cairo.
+In his messianic works written in the late 1490s, Abravanel had calculated that the year 1503 would mark the beginning of redemption and would see the outbreak of the apocalyptic war between Edom and Ishmael.
+In actual fact, 1503 was the year in which the sixty-six-year-old Abravanel and his second son Don Joseph would settle in Venice.
 “It was his intention,” explains his early biographer Barukh Forti, “to affect a compromise between the Doges of Venice and the current King of Portugal in matters pertaining to the spice trade.”
-The archives of the Venetian Republic conserved an official summary of a meeting between Abravanel and the Doges:
+The archives of the Venetian Republic have conserved an official summary of the meeting that took place between Abravanel and the Doges:

-About Don Isaac Abravanel a Jew who recently came here from Portugal and made a proposal concerning the affairs of the species of Calicut, which was read by the present council, and to which it was responded in the following way:
+Regarding Don Isaac Abravanel a Jew who recently came here from Portugal and made a proposal concerning the affairs of the spices of Calicut, which was read by the present council who responded as follows: